 The College has a Student Officer role for the Environment (Environmental Officer) which is recruited annually.
 The Student Officer is responsible for working with other Rights Officers and help to coordinate environmental, ecological and sustainability activities and groups across all campuses.
 The Student Officer may also be invited to take part in relevant termly advisory groups as a representative of Students.

-Goals for 2023/24
+Goals for 2024/25

-The college has recruited a sustainability specialist on a 12 month fixed term contract to ensure that we continue on our journey to improve sustainability, biodiversity and carbon reduction.
+The college has extended the contract of a Sustainability Specialist for a further 12 months to ensure that we continue on our journey to improve sustainability, biodiversity and carbon reduction.